-- 3 When should Whistleblowing procedures be used? - 3.1 If an employee has concerns about wrongdoing at the school and feels that those concerns are sufficiently serious to require reporting, this procedure outlines what should be done. - 3.2 Each individual member of staff should feel able to speak freely on such matters.
+3 When should Whistleblowing procedures be used?

+- 3.1 If an employee has concerns about wrongdoing at the school and feels that those concerns are sufficiently serious to require reporting, this procedure outlines what should be done. - 3.2 Each individual member of staff should feel able to speak freely on such matters.
 However, the School and colleagues have the right to protect themselves against unfounded false or malicious accusations. - 3.3 Whistleblowing should only be used when the party implementing the procedure (Representor) has reasonable grounds for believing that a serious offence has been or may be committed.
 It must never be used without good grounds, falsely or maliciously. - 3.4 Whistleblowing is not appropriate for dealing with issues between an employee and the school which relate to the employee's own employment or rights or employment conditions generally.
 Alternative dispute resolution procedures for that purpose are outlined in the employment terms and conditions. - 3.5 Whistleblowing is not appropriate for dealing with pupil complaints, which will be dealt with separately. - 3.6 Whistleblowing is not appropriate to specific cases of child safety or safeguarding which will be dealt with under the procedures specified in that connection.
+If any staff member has concerns that a pupil is being dealt with unfairly in school, they should raise their concern, in the first instance with the Headteacher who is the Designated Safeguarding Lead.

+4 The procedure

-If any staff member has concerns that a pupil is being dealt with unfairly in school, they should raise their concern, in the first instance with the Headteacher who is the Designated Safeguarding Lead. - 4 The Procedure - 4.1 Any issue raised will be kept confidential while the procedure is being used. - 4.2 The Representor (the person raising the concern) should raise their concern with their line manager.
-This may be done orally or in writing. - 4.3 However, if the concern relates to the Representor's line manager or any person to whom he or she reports, other than the Headteacher, the Representor should raise the issue with the Headteacher. - 4.4 If the concern relates to the Headteacher, the Representor should raise the matter with the Chair of the Governing Body. - 4.5 The person with whom the matter is raised is referred to as the "Assessor".
+- 4.1 Any issue raised will be kept confidential while the procedure is being used. - 4.2 The Representor (the person raising the concern) should raise their concern with their line manager.
+Concerns should be made in writing wherever possible.
+They should include names of those committing wrongdoing, dates, places and as much evidence and context as possible.
+Staff raising a concern should also include details of any personal interest in the matter. - 4.3 However, if the concern relates to the Representor's line manager or any person to whom he or she reports, other than the Headteacher, the Representor should raise the issue with the Headteacher. - 4.4 If the concern relates to the Headteacher, the Representor should raise the matter with the Chair of the Governing Board. - 4.5 The person with whom the matter is raised is referred to as the "Assessor".